 When the music stops, that little whiney voice in my head cries out "it's not my fault!" too.
 But then the ferocious bark of my section corporal at Kapooka lunges in for the kill.

 So, my boss fired me?
 "The injustice of it all", whiney Tony cries.
 No, I spent too much time on Instagram, oogling cat photos, browsing up and down looking for my next hit of dopamine.
 That's on me, my boss did the right thing.

 So, I built my business on Instagram, and their new algorithm brought my income to nothing.
 "The depravity", baby Tony murmurs to himself.
 No, own it.
 I constructed my fortress inside someone else's moat.
 Can't blame them for burning the drawbridge.

 My girlfriend left me for Channing Tatum.
 "My arms are bigger than his ..." wounded Tony sobs into his pillow.
-No, I should have been a better boyfriend.
-I wasn't there for her, and she found someone who could provide what I couldn't.
-That's on me.
+No, it just wasn't right.
+It didn't serve either of us.
+Time to move on.

 What's that you're crying about?
 "But it's out of my control, I couldn't do anything!"
 That may be the case.
 The Gods dealt you a bad hand.
 But if you choose to seek solace at the bottom of a bottle, that's on you.
 Don't cry that life's holding you back.

 Winners own the consequences, for better or worse.